rsahwe/lovely/README.md

 Lovely is a low-level systems programming language, designed to be used to create the Humble operating system.

+## Contributing:

+All language features are being developed on live stream on my [YouTube channel](https://www.youtube.com/@kiahjh-dev); however, if you you have any optimizations/enhancements/fixes you want to contribute, please feel free to open a PR!
+I'm not currently accepting PRs that add new features/functionality to the language, because this is a learning project and I'd like to give those things a shot myself.

 ## The language

 ### Variable declarations